fonil/dockerized-php/README.md

 Those tasks are:

 1. Add the website domain to `/etc/hosts` file.
-2. Ensure the service has been started in cooperation with Caddy web server.
+2. Ensure the PHP-FPM service has been started.
+3. Ensure the Caddy service has been started.
-3. Ensure the application has PHP dependencies properly installed.
+4. Ensure the application has PHP dependencies properly installed.

 ###### Certificate Authority (CA) & SSL Certificate